 Saint David's Day commemorates the death of the Patron Saint of Wales, which was thought to have been around 1st March in 588AD.
 Saint David founded a Celtic monastic community at Glyn Rhosin (The Vale of Roses) which is now the site of St David's Cathedral - right on the beautiful west coast of Wales.

-All this Welsh patriotism made us realise that there really weren't many Welsh-themed cocktails out there (daffodils and leeks aren't famously good ingredients).
-So, we suggest a Prince of Wales Cocktail or perhaps a Rose-Hyp Martini dedicated to the patron saint and the work he did at The Vale of Roses.
+All this Welsh patriotism made us realise that there really weren't many Welsh-themed cocktails out there but we suggest a Prince of Wales Cocktail or perhaps a Rose-Hyp Martini dedicated to the patron saint and the work he did at The Vale of Roses.